Johngeorgesample/pgh-coffee/README.md

 npm install
 ```

+3. **Get Mapbox Access Token**

+- Visit [Mapbox](https://docs.mapbox.com/help/getting-started/access-tokens/) and create an access token with all Public scopes checked.
+- Duplicate `.env.example` as `.env` and enter your Mapbox Access Token.

-3. **Run the Next.js App:**
+4. **Run the Next.js App:**

 ```
 npm run dev
 ```

-The app will be accessible at http://localhost:3000.
+The app will be accessible at <http://localhost:3000>.

 ## Contribution Guidelines